pelithne/AKS_Baseline_Deepdive/07-monitoring.md

 Use the menu (three parallell lines) in the top left of the page, and select "Dashboards".

 Expand "Azure Managed Prometheus".
-These are a number of build it dashboards that comes out of the box.
+Here you will find a number of pre-built dashboards that comes out of the box.
 Select e.g. ````Kubernetes / Kubelet````

 You should see something similar to this (but dont forget to scroll further down):

 ![Screenshot](images/kubelet-grafana.png)